 3. Mar Chiquita, Argentina

 The third-largest lake in South America is Mar Chiquita, reaching a surface area of 772 sq mi or 2,000 sq km.
 It is an endorheic salt lake, which means it is a closed basin with no outflow of water through rivers or streams and only loses water through evaporation, hence its salinity.
 Mar Chiquita has a shallow depth of 35 feet, so its water content rises three times its average volume during rainy seasons.
 Located in Argentina, Mar Chiquita has a salinity level reaching 250 g/l to 40 g/l.

 2. Lake Poopó, Bolivia

 Lake Poopó has a total surface area of 1,232 sq mi or 3,191 sq km, or at least it used to.
 The lake used to be South America’s second-largest lake, but now it has all dried up –almost completely.
 It was fed by the Desaguadero River, filling the permanent part of the lake that measures about 391 sq mi or 1,000 sq km.
 The lake would stretch almost 70 kilometers long during wet seasons, enough to cover a small country like Luxembourg.
 It was a huge saline lake located in a shallow depression in Bolivia.
 The water in Lake Poopó would change seasonally.
-However, its water level has declined over the past decades and has dried out in 2015 due to El Niño.
-Now, the second-largest lake in the continent is just a salty land of mud.
+However, its water level has declined over the past decades and dried out in 2015 due to El Niño.
+Now, the second-largest lake on the continent is just a salty land of mud.

 1. Lake Titicaca, Bolivia/Peru